TheRenegadeCoder/sample-programs-website/docs/projects/sleep-sort/index.md

 ---
-title: Sleep Sort in Every Language
-layout: default
+authors:
+- agilob
 date: 2019-10-08
+featured-image: sleep-sort-in-every-language.jpg
 last-modified: 2020-05-02
-featured-image: sleep-sort-in-every-language.jpg
+layout: default
-tags: [sleep-sort]
+tags:
-authors:
-  - agilob
+- sleep-sort
+title: Sleep Sort
 ---

 Welcome to the Sleep Sort page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.